 San Anton Gardens Events:

 If you want to stay close to this palatial property, consider the Corinthia Hotel and Spa San Anton.
-It is a true luxury hotel that is situated close to the center but is a lot quieter.
+It is a true luxury hotel that is situated close to the centre but is a lot quieter.
 Unless you’re young and love to party, trust me when l say you want less noise.
-Rated as one of the best hotels in Malta, Corinthia palace will surely satisfy and make for a memorable Malta holiday.
+Rated as one of the best, Corinthia Palace Hotel will surely satisfy and make for memorable Malta holidays.

 Click here to find the best priced hotels in Malta.